mmondics/ocpdoom/README.md

 # DOOM on OpenShift

+## Doom on IBM Z and LinuxONE

+This demonstration is a modified version of [ocpdoom](https://github.com/OpenShiftDemos/ocpdoom) customized to build and run on the s390x architecture for IBM Z and LinuxONE.
+This guide should work for Linux on IBM Z, IBM LinuxONE, or even z/OS with [IBM z/OS Container Extensions for OpenShift](https://www.ibm.com/support/z-content-solutions/zcx-openshift/).

+This project is intended to demonstrate how containers and Kubernetes open the IBM Z and LinuxONE platforms to diverse and interesting workloads.

+The instructions below are copied from the original project but include slight tweaks to build s390x-compatible container images.

+If you would like to run this demo on the `amd64` architecture, refer to the original project.

+## Original README below...

 [OpenShift Container Platform (OCP)](https://www.openshift.com) is capable of building and hosting applications.
 This includes old retro video games.
 One of the oldest and most popular retro FPS games [DOOM](https://en.wikipedia.org/wiki/Doom_(1993_video_game)) released in 1993 has been containerized and brought into Kubernetes via a culmination of projects ending up in one called [kubedoom](https://github.com/storax/kubedoom).
 Like DOOM, [Red Hat](https://www.redhat.com) the home of OpenShift has also been around since [1993](https://www.redhat.com/en/blog/red-hatters-30-years-innovation-collaboration-and-community).
 So for this exercise I thought it would be cool bring their legacy together into a contemporary [Fedora](https://getfedora.org/) based image and run it on OpenShift.
 We’ll call this fork [ocpdoom](https://github.com/OpenShiftDemos/ocpdoom).

 <br>